 - Enhancing the data before it leaves the Outpost24 platform

-- Exporting and sanitising the data to make sure it’s prepared for analysis
+- Exporting and sanitising the data to make sure it’s on the easiest format to use

-- Creating basic visuals and how to make sure they are relevant to your needs
+- Creating basic visuals and how to make sure they are relevant to you

 - Grabbing the data using the Outpost24 API

-- Importing data from each of the Outpost24 platform elements
+- Importing data from all of the Outpost24 platform elements